Magnetic Forces Monitor

 - Relative humidity: 5 to 85% noncondensing

 Please find below the release history and some instructions for updating the firmware.
-To get the most recent release of the firmware, please contact us.
+To obtain the most recent release of the firmware, please contact us.

 - 1.00 - Initial release.

-- 1.01 - Added the calculation of the orientation relative to the direction #1.
+- 1.01 - Addition of the calculation of the orientation relative to the direction #1.

-- 1.02 - Improves the user interface and the management of the pages.
+- 1.02 - Improvements to the user interface and the management of the pages.